BIGJRA/BIGJRA.github.io/rejuv.md

 The Solrock and Lunatone can be frustrating with Rock Slide, but anything speedier can knock them out without much difficulty.
-Inkay won’t be that much of a threat, so you can probably do well by letting it sit there while you beat up on the other side.
-Hidden Power is boosted in this field, so if you have it on your special attackers, especially those with type advantages, you’ll be fine.
+Inkay won't be that much of a threat, so you can probably do well by letting it sit there while you beat up on the other side.
+Hidden Power is boosted in this field, so if you have it on your special attackers, especially those with type advantages, you'll be fine.

 Relationship Point Choices:
 - Yes (Nim +2)
 - No. (Nim -2)

-She’ll give you the *Room ID Card!* When you are back in the cave, the wall to the left of the bottom stairs contains a *Super Potion,* and the one above and right of the top stairs contains a *Reverse Candy.* Head into Sheridan Village to the north.
+She'll give you the *Room ID Card!* When you are back in the cave, the wall to the left of the bottom stairs contains a *Super Potion,* and the one above and right of the top stairs contains a *Reverse Candy.* Head into Sheridan Village to the north.